-The Company has sponsored research work as contemplated by the MOU with Alcereco and with multiple other unrelated entities in separate locations.
-This work develops and documents the improvement in strength characteristics scandium can deliver to aluminum alloys without degrading other key properties.
-The team has run multiple alloy mix programs where scandium loading is varied, in order to look at response to scandium additions on a cost/benefit basis.
-This work has been done in the context of industries and applications where these particular alloys are popular today.

-These programs are focused on 1000 series, 3000 Series, 5000 Series and 7000 Series Al-Sc alloys, and have served to make independent data and volume samples available for sales efforts.
+The Company subsequently sponsored considerable research work with the Alcereco team.
+This work has developed and documented the improvement in strength characteristics scandium can deliver to aluminum alloys without degrading other key properties.
+The Alcereco team has run multiple alloy mix programs with varied scandium loading, in order to look at response to scandium additions on a cost/benefit basis.
+This work has been done in the context of industries and applications where these alloys are suitable for application today.
+The programs focused on 1000 series, 3000 Series, 5000 Series and 7000 Series Al-Sc alloys, and have served to make independent data and volume samples available for sales efforts.